uio-bmi/ligo/docs_source/usecases.rst

 2. :ref:`Manuscript use case 2: Limitations of conventional encoding schemes for repertoire-level binary classification when immune signals co-occur within the same AIR`

+Additional use cases:

+3. :ref:`Simulating epitope-specific TCR repertoires in 5 steps`

 List of all usecases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^